Kalayse/Portfolio/Bookish_Roadmap.md

 ## Process Phase:
 - What tools are you choosing and why?
+> The tools that I'm using will include SQL in BigQuery, R in RStudio, Kaggle for datasets, and some minor use of Spreadsheets with Google Sheets.
+I'm utilizing these tools, because they have been the focal point of the Google Data Analytics Professional Certification on Coursera.
+BigQuery will be used for various cleaning and manpulating of the data, and RStudio will be used for more data manipulation and data visualizations.
 - Have you ensured the data's integrity?
+> I have reviewed and analyzed the data for bias while ensuring that I am not misinterpreting or misrepresenting the data as I transform it.
+Additionally, I am utilitzing datasets that are cited and open following data ethics practices of providing transparency.
 - What steps have you taken to ensure that your data is clean?
+> The cleaning process began in BigQuery.
+Using the schema section, I reviewed the field_name and data_type for the applicable datasets.
+This helped me identify reference columns, if I needed to use cleaning functions (such as CAST(), LENGTH(), TRIM(), MIN(), MAX(), COUNT(), IS NULL, DISTINCT(), etc.), and data manipulating actions (JOINS, ALTER TABLE, UPDATE, RENAME COLUMN) to generate a data.table that would be useful in analysis.
 - How can you verify that your data is clean and ready to analyze?
+>

 ## Analyze Phase:
 - How should you organize your data to perform an analysis on it?